 What are the progress tests?

-In class tests which are a mix of multiple choice, short, medium and long answer questions which test pupil's knowledge of what they have been taught that term and since the beginning of the year.
+In class tests are a mix of multiple choice, short, medium and long answer questions which test pupil's knowledge of what they have been taught that term and since the beginning of the year.
 Please see our CHS Guide to Learning for more information on why we have introduced these tests.

 What to revise?